El Paso, Texas, USA

 205 Brio Mesa

-The Brio Mesa Corridor is a 13.8 km arterial bus rapid transit service on a north-south alignment.
+The Brio Mesa Corridor is an arterial bus rapid transit service on a north-south alignment.
 It runs from the Westside Transit Center in the north to the Downtown Transit Center in the south primarily along Mesa and Oregon, serving 14 stations.

 Brio Mesa was opened in October 2014.
 Brio Mesa is operated by Sun Metro.